samudithTharindaka/Customizable-Guide-System-for-Roblox-Games/README.md

 1. **Download the Script:** Download the `GuideSystem.lua` script file from this repository.

 2. **Add Script to Game:** Insert the `GuideSystem.lua` script into your game's Workspace or ServerScriptService.
+Make sure it is a local script

+3. **Connect the variables:**  connect the text label that you need to animate to the variable at the top of the script

-3. **Customize Guide Texts:** Modify the `guideTexts` table in the script to include the desired guide texts for your game.
+4. **Customize Guide Texts:** Modify the `guideTexts` table in the script to include the desired guide texts for your game.

-4. **Run the Script:** Run the script in your game to display the guide texts to players.
+5. **Run the Script:** Run the script in your game to display the guide texts to players.

 ## Example Usage